data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 #Project Part 2

-We intend to see a correlation exists between certain establishments associated with children and proximity to drug crimes.
+We intend to see whether a correlation exists between certain establishments associated with children and proximity to drug crimes.
 Pulling data from the Private Schools, Public Schools, Child Feeding Programs, Day Camps, Public Daycares, Private Daycares, and Crimes data sets gives us the location in address or latitude and longitude format of an establishment or crime.
 We intend to then take each crime, drug related or not, and find the frequency of each type of establishment within a specific distance/radius to the crime.
 Then we take each drug related crime and find their frequencies within the same distance.
 Then we want to compare these two by plotting frequencies for each type of establishment on histograms.
 The goal is to find, while comparing the histogram with all crimes against the histogram with only drug crimes, a contrast in the peaks of the histograms.
 This will point to a correlation between the specific type of establishment and drug crimes.
 We also intend to implement an optimization function to optimize the size of the radius which dictates how many establishments will be within range to be counted in the frequencies.
 The optimization function will give us a specific distance which will create the largest or most obvious difference in peaks on the histograms we create.

 #Run Instructions
 Running `$ python3 project#2/prepData3.py` will run prepData1.py and prepData2.py.
 But they will only iterate through integer radius values (1-6).
 Also it will only output the averages as a result.
 It does not save the distributions for later usage.
 Running this sequence: